Understanding Your Green Card Priority Date: Parsing the Visa Bulletin and Predicting Your Green Card Arrival

 Third Preference (EB-3): Skilled workers, professionals, and other workers (unskilled workers).

-Fourth Preference (EB-4): Certain special immigrants, including religious workers and special immigrant juveniles (SIJs).
+Fourth Preference (EB-4): Certain special immigrants, including certain religious workers who may have different processing procedures, as well as religious workers and special immigrant juveniles (SIJs).

 Fifth Preference (EB-5): Immigrant investors who invest a substantial amount of capital in a new commercial enterprise that creates jobs for U.S. workers.